verzulli/monarc_deployer/README.md

 2. set a MySQL password, by creating a `_vault.yml` file.
 A sample `_vault.yml.sample` is provided, so you can simply adapt it;

-3. update the `hosts` file, by setting proper IP address of the freshly installed Ubuntu _focal_ box.
+3. update the `hosts` file, by setting proper IP address of the freshly installed Ubuntu _jammy_ box.
 Eg.:
 ~~~
 [verzulli@XPS monarc_deployer]$ cat hosts
 [all:vars]